mohammadsafyar/mongodba/README.md

 # MongoDB 7.0.2 Standalone Installation offline and Configuration on Ubuntu

 This guide provides step-by-step instructions to install MongoDB 7.0.2 standalone version offline on Ubuntu.
-It also covers changing the `dbPath`, `logPath`, and port number.
+It also covers changing the `dbPath`, `logPath`, and `port number`.

 ## Server Details